Jeyatharsini/splunk-sdk-android/README.md

-Some of these classes are in the javax.* package , so I also had to rename this package to com.javax.* so that the Android "dx" converter tool wouldn't complain about converter classes with "core library" package prefixes.
+Some of these classes are in the javax.* package , so I also had to rename this package to com.javax.* so that the Android "dx" converter tool wouldn't complain about converting classes with "core library" package prefixes.
 An alternative would be to strip out the use of all the XML streaming classes , and recode this to a core Android XML API, an option I am still open to.